pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 ## Section 2: Chapters 5-7
 ### *Themes*
+* Theory of Constraints (TOC)
+* We need to see our selves
+* Are we doing the *right things*?
+* Are we doing *things right*?
 ### *Key Takeaways*
+* Critical to have an understanding of what work we're doing and where is it coming from
 ### *Discussion Questions*
+* Where do we keep our master work list?
+* Can you identify a constraint in your current workflow?
 #### Chapter 5
 * Old servers barely hanging on pg 68
 * Brent is bottleneck according to Theory of Constraints pg 69